-'''

-inherit::target 1
+inherit::target true

-'''

-- The build root directory and its sub-directories of the pre-compiled build are placed into the search paths.
-For example, if we have a pre-compiled build at "/path/to/pre/compiled", and it is used by an incremental build at "/path/to/incremental", the search path of executable files will become "/path/to/incremental/bin:/path/to/pre/compiled/bin", so that the "bin/" sub-directory of the incremental build is searched before the "bin/" sub-directory of the pre-compiled build.
+- The build root directory and its sub-directories of the inherited build are placed into the search paths.
+For example, if we have an inherited build at "/path/to/inherited", and it is used by a build at "/path/to/my_build", the search path of executable files will become "/path/to/my_build/bin:/path/to/inherited/bin", so that the "bin/" sub-directory of the current build is searched before the "bin/" sub-directory of the inherited build.
 If two or more USE statements are declared, the USE statement declared last will have higher priority.
-For example, if the current build is "C", and it USEs build "A" before build "B", the search path will be "C:B:A". - Sub-package source directories are inherited by default.
-If a source directory is declared in the current build that has the same sub-package name as a source directory of the pre-compiled build, any source files in the source directory of the current build will override those in the source directory of the pre-compiled build.
-Any source files missing from the source directory of the current build will be taken from the source directory of the pre-compiled build.
+For example, if the current build is "C", and it USEs build "A" before build "B", the search path will be "C:B:A". - Source files are inherited by default.
+If a source file is declared in the current build that has the same package name as a source file of the inherited build, it will override that in the inherited build.
+Any source files missing from the current build will be taken from the inherited build.